-In this paper, we design a novel multimodal FL framework under a semi-supervised setting to tackle the limitations of existing multimodal FL works \cite{zhao2022multimodal,xiong2022unified} and resolve the labeled data constraint for FL clients while saving communication overhead.
-Thus, we propose FedMEKT, a novel semi-supervised learning-based multimodal embedding knowledge transfer mechanism that exploits joint multimodal knowledge from unlabeled data of participating clients using proxy data to achieve the generalized encoder.
-Acknowledging CreamFL~\cite{yu2023multimodal} as the first knowledge distillation-based multimodal federated learning (FL) framework, we distinguish our approach in several ways.
-Firstly, our approach operates in a semi-supervised setting, while CreamFL utilizes a supervised setting.
-Secondly, we propose a knowledge transfer scheme that leverages \textit{joint embedding knowledge} and performs distillation based on this joint representation.
-In contrast, CreamFL adopts a contrastive-based method for representation aggregation and incorporates separate representations for each modality during the local training process.
-These differences highlight the unique characteristics of our approach over CreamFL.
-To this end, we construct the FedMEKT algorithm for multimodal FL by utilizing the split multimodal autoencoder backbone from~\cite{ngiam2011multimodal}.
+In this paper, we design a novel multimodal FL framework under a semi-supervised setting to tackle the limitations of existing multimodal FL works \citep{zhao2022multimodal,xiong2022unified} and resolve the labeled data constraint for FL clients while saving communication overhead.
+Specifically, we propose FedMEKT, a novel semi-supervised learning-based multimodal embedding knowledge transfer mechanism that exploits joint multimodal knowledge from unlabeled data of participating clients using proxy data to achieve the generalized encoder.
+We construct the FedMEKT algorithm for multimodal FL by exploiting the split multimodal autoencoder backbone from~\citep{ngiam2011multimodal}.
 This facilitates communication between the server and clients by leveraging a small multimodal proxy dataset.
+To handle the communication cost in multimodal FL, we develop a knowledge transfer mechanism that operates on both sides of the system, leveraging the joint knowledge of the learning models rather than relying on model parameters.
 Inspired by the effectiveness of joint embeddings generated from multimodal data, we raise the following research question: \textit{``how to effectively obtain joint embeddings for knowledge transfer between the server and multimodal heterogeneous clients?"}